La Rosière is a superb mountain resort and holiday destination, in summer as well as in winter.

 - Off-piste skiers will enjoy the advantages of being close to Italy, with possibility of being dropped by helicopter on some of the most beautiful Italian peaks

-New in 2018-19: 5 ski slopes to be added to the Espace San Bernardo ski domain
+New since 2018-19: 5 ski slopes have been added to the Espace San Bernardo ski domain

-In December 2018, the ski domain in La Rosière – the Espace San Bernardo – will be extended to include 5 new ski slopes on Mont Valaisan.
-The new highest point in La Rosière will then culminate at 2800 metres in altitude, giving more experienced and ambitious skiers an opportunity to try out their technical prowess on a range of more difficult slopes
+Last December 2018, the ski domain in La Rosière – the Espace San Bernardo – opened 5 new ski slopes on Mont Valaisan.
+The highest point in La Rosière culminates therefore at 2.800 metres in altitude, giving more experienced and ambitious skiers an opportunity to try out their technical prowess on a range of more difficult slopes

 Summer in La Rosière means…